arsenetar/dupeguru/README.md

 # dupeGuru

+[dupeGuru][dupeguru] is a cross-platform (Linux, OS X, Windows) GUI tool to find duplicate files in a system.
+It's written mostly in Python 3 and has the peculiarity of using [multiple GUI toolkits][cross-toolkit], all using the same core Python code.
+On OS X, the UI layer is written in Objective-C and uses Cocoa.
+On Linux and Windows, it's written in Python and uses Qt4.

+dupeGuru comes in 3 editions (standard, music and picture) which are all buildable from this same source tree.
+You choose the edition you want to build in a ``configure.py`` flag.

+# Contents of this folder

-This package contains the source for dupeGuru.
-Its documentation is [available online][documentation].
+This folder contains the source for dupeGuru.
+Its documentation is in ``help``, but is also [available online][documentation] in its built form.
 Here's how this source tree is organised:

 * core: Contains the core logic code for dupeGuru.
 It's Python code.
 * core_*: Edition-specific-cross-toolkit code written in Python.